EBS vs. EFS: Which Storage System Is Right For You?

 Although EBS volumes are not replicated across multiple Availability Zones, they are copied to multiple servers in the same AZ, thus offering 99.99% availability and up to 99.999% durability.
 Users can also encrypt EBS volumes for data security at rest.

 Like EBS, EFS also offers high durability.
 However, the main difference lies in scalability.
 EFS volumes can scale up quickly and automatically to meet abrupt spikes in workload demand and scale down with a decreased load.
-This makes EFS more flexible than EBS.
+This makes EFS more flexible and better at handling dynamic workloads than EBS.

 This scalability also means EFS volumes don’t need to be pre-provisioned with a specific size for an anticipated load, which ultimately saves costs.
 Similar to EBS, you can also specify a provisioned throughput for EFS volumes.